 On June 17, 2022, the Company entered into two fixed-rate interest rate swap agreements to change the Secured Overnight Financing Rate ("SOFR")-based component of the interest rate on a portion of the Company's variable rate debt to a fixed rate (the "Interest Rate Swaps").
-The Interest Rate Swaps have a combined notional amount of \$300.0 million and a maturity date of June 5, 2027.
-The objective of the Interest Rate Swaps is to eliminate the variability of cash flows in interest payments on \$300.0 million of variable rate debt attributable to changes in benchmark one-month SOFR interest rates.
-The hedged risk is the interest rate risk exposure to changes in interest payments, attributable to changes in benchmark SOFR interest rates over the interest rate swap term.
+The Interest Rate Swaps have a combined notional value of \$300.0 million and a maturity date of June 5, 2027.
+The objective of the Interest Rate Swaps is to eliminate the variability of cash flows in interest payments on \$00.0 million of variable rate debt attributable to changes in benchmark one-month SOFR interest rates.
+The hedged risk is the exposure to changes in interest payments, attributable to fluctuations in benchmark SOFR interest rates over the interest rate swap term.
 The changes in cash flows of the interest rate swap are expected to offset changes in cash flows of the variable rate debt.
 The Interest Rate Swaps are not designated as a cash flow hedge and changes in the fair value of the interest rate swaps are recorded in earnings each period.
-For the three months ended April 30, 2024, the Company recognized a non-cash gain of \$7.7 million attributable to the Interest Rate Swaps.
+For the three and nine months ended October 31, 2024, the Company recognized a non-cash gain (loss) of (\$0.8) million attributable to the Interest Rate Swaps, respectively.
+For the three and nine months ended October 31, 2023, the Company recognized a non-cash gain (loss) of \$4.0 million attributable to the Interest Rate Swaps, respectively.